-I was awarded the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, a Symantec Research Labs Graduate Fellowship in 2012, and a Google Research Award in 2015.
+I was awarded a UCL BEAMS Future Leaders in Engineering and Physical Sciences Award in 2016, a Google Research Award in 2015, the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, and a Symantec Research Labs Graduate Fellowship in 2012.

-Recently, I have been investigating advanced scams such as spearphishing finalized at hijacking corporate accounts, online dating scams, and money laundering schemes linked to cybercrime.
-The goal of these studies is to gain a better understanding of such operations and to develop better mitigation techniques against them.
+As examples, recently I have been investigating advanced scams such as spearphishing finalized at hijacking corporate accounts, online dating scams, and money laundering schemes linked to cybercrime, malware delivery networks, and online social network compromises.

 If you are already a UCL student, here are some examples of past successful final projects that I supervised.
 If you are interested in working with me, please write me an email.

 Shuang Hao, Kevin Borgolte, Nick Nikiforakis, Gianluca Stringhini, Manuel Egele, Michael Eubanks, Brian Krebs, and Giovanni Vigna.
 ACM CCS, 2015.EvilCohort: Detecting Communities of Malicious Accounts on Online Services